 Mistakes to Avoid

-Avoid bringing your torso lower than parallel to the ground.
-This can move the bar up toward the neck and overstress the neck and back.
+Bringing your torso lower than parallel to the ground: This can move the bar up toward the upper neck and overstress the neck and back.

-Do not keep the knees locked straight – knees should be slightly bent – as this places too much stress on your lower back.
+Keeping the knees locked straight: Your knees should be slightly bent.
+Otherwise, you place too much stress on your lower back.

-Avoid using weight if you suffer from back or neck pain.
+🛑 It’s best to avoid using weights if you suffer from back or neck pain

 Lift, Burn more Fat, Get Stronger and Live Healthier!